2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

 Implement the calcuateInterest() method: calculation of simple interest for the balance maintained in the saving account.

-Exercise 31: Design and implement applications using basic OOP paradigms.
+31. Design and implement applications using basic OOP paradigms.

 A coffee shop would like to find out the customer feedback rating about its services.
 The customer class shown below: